lae/ansible-role-proxmox/README.md

 This will ask for a sudo password, then login to the `admin1` user (using public key auth - add `-k` for pw) and run the playbook.

 That's it!
 You should now have a fully deployed Proxmox cluster.
-You may want to create Ceph storage on it afterward, which this role does not (yet?) do, and other tasks possibly, but the hard part is mostly complete.
+You may want to create Ceph storage on it afterwards (see Ceph for more info) and other tasks possibly, but the hard part is mostly complete.

 ## Example Playbook